TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 We may use third party ad network providers to help present ads on the Platforms, as well as other service providers to evaluate and provide us with information about the use of the Platforms and viewing of our content.
 We do not share Personal Information with these providers (unless, of course, you give us permission).
 Such providers may place and access cookies, pixel tags, or similar technologies on your Device to serve you ads or other content personalized to your interests which they infer from your precise location and/or your browsing on the Platforms and other sites you have visited.
 In doing so, the provider collects or has access to non-Personal Information such as your Usage Information.
 The use of cookies, pixel tags, or similar technologies by these providers is subject to their own privacy policies, not ours.

 If you prefer to not receive targeted advertising, you can opt-out of some network advertising programs that use your information.
 To do so, please visit the DAA Opt-Out Page.
-Please note that even if you choose to remove your information (opt-out), you will still see advertisements while you're browsing online.
+Please note that even if you choose to opt-out of targeted advertising, you will still see advertisements while you're browsing online.
 However the advertisements you see may be less relevant to you and your interests.
 Additionally, many network advertising programs allow you to view and manage the interest categories they have compiled from your online browsing activities.
 These interest categories help determine the types of targeted advertisements you may receive.
 The DAA Opt-Out Page provides a tool that identifies its member companies that have cookies on your browser and provides links to those companies.